 Psychiatric/Mental Health Nurse Practitioner - Graduate Certificate

-The Post-Master’s certificate consists of 18 credit hours which includes a minimum of 500 clinical hours.
-When applying to the Post-Master’s Certificate program, please select “Graduate Certificate” in the application system.
+Post Graduate APRN Certificate Program: This program is for currently certified Master’s or doctorally-prepared nurse practitioners, certified nurse midwives, and certified registered nurse anesthetists who wish to obtain the coursework needed to sit for certification in another specialty.
+The Post-Graduate certificate consists of 18 credit hours which includes a minimum of 500 clinical hours.
+When applying to the Post-Graduate APRN Certificate program, please select “Graduate Certificate” in the application system.
 Please note that the clinical hours are “required” for national certification and cannot be waived or negotiated.

-The Psych/Mental Health Specialty prepares nurses for advanced practice with a focus on mental health issues across the lifespan.
+The Psychiatric/Mental Health Nurse Practitioner specialty prepares nurses for advanced practice with a focus on mental health issues across the lifespan.
 The curriculum builds upon four core PMHNP competencies: advanced health assessment (physical and psychosocial); diagnosis (diagnosis of mental disorders, pathophysiology, and neurophysiology); psychotherapy (individual, group, and family); and medication management (pharmacology and psychopharmacology).
 Other courses develop competencies in health care systems, best-practice research utilization and translation, and health care quality improvement.
-Graduates are prepared to sit for the Psych/Mental Health Nurse Practitioner Exam.
+Graduates are prepared to sit for the Psychiatric/Mental Health Nurse Practitioner Certification Exam.